ZhaoPeiHua/LongRangeInteraction_from_4C-seq/README.md

-1. vp.chr : The viewpoint locating chromosome.
+1. vp.chr : The chromosome where the viewpoint locates.
-1. vp.pos : The position of the viewpoint, could be any coordinate within the viewpoint.
+1. vp.pos : The position of the viewpoint, could be any coordinate inside the viewpoint.

 # **OPTIONS** :
 1. window_size : The number of fragment ends to be defined as an interaction.
 Default=400.